iqbalhanif/airflow-etl/README.md

 Directed Acyclic Graph – is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies.
 DAGs are located in 'dags' folder, for detail check $AIRFLOW_HOME/airflow.cfg,
 1. You can set up the connection first before creating DAGs  https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html
 2. Type of operator: MySqlOperator, PostgresOperator, PythonOperator, BashOperator
-3. Example of each operator task can be seen on dags/blankspace_etl.py
+3. Example of each operator task can be seen on dags/blankspace_etl.py or ETL_by_step.ipynb
 4. If DAGS is unable to be executed, check permission (ls -l), if the file is not granted yet, use chmod 777 (dags name).py

 ### Some airflow command for DAGs: